cavidparker/Recurrent-Neural-Networks-RNN-/README.md

 ## Recurrent-Neural-Networks-RNN :

--Recurrent Neural Network(RNN) are a type of Neural Network where the output from previous step are fed as input to the current step
+- Recurrent Neural Network(RNN) are a type of Neural Network where the output from previous step are fed as input to the current step